Learn How to Live a Life with MS

 - Others are diagnosed later on and may not respond to first-line drugs/treatments

 - See a neurologist for additional drug & treatment therapies for advanced MS.

 - Cognitive or memory loss

 - Bowel and bladder issues

-Healthy living and an emphasis on wellness is something every individual should adopt.
+Healthy living, and an emphasis on wellness, is something every individual should adopt.
 It is especially true for those individuals diagnosed with MS. The varying and vast list of symptoms associated with MS is challenging enough.
-No need to complicate matters by ignoring your needs for a healthy diet, physical and mental exercise, even hobbies and socialization.
+No need to complicate matters by ignoring your needs for a healthy diet, physical and mental exercise, and even hobbies and socialization.

 As fundamental as it is, as trite as it may seem, common sense tells us that a healthy outlook and positive attitude is an integral part of treating any illness and especially MS.